Croc 2: Reception

 Croc 2 received mixed or average reviews on all platforms according to the review aggregation website GameRankings.
 Many other reviewers gave the PlayStation version varied responses months before it was released Stateside.

 IGN praised the voice acting, graphics, soundtrack and size of the PlayStation version, but criticised its difficulty and camera angles.
 GameSpot gave the PlayStation and PC versions poor ratings, also criticizing the camera angles and the difficulty.
 Matthew House of AllGame criticised the PlayStation version for its camera angles and difficulty, while also criticizing the game's graphics.
 Nash Werner of GamePro was also negative, saying of the PC version: "After weeks of playing Croc 2, I was praying each new level would be Croc 2s last, but it just kept dragging on and on."
 (Note: GamePro gave the PC version two 3/5 scores for graphics and overall fun factor, 2.5/5 for sound, and 4/5 for control.)
 However, Scary Larry called the PlayStation version "an acquired taste.
 While not as edgy and fast-paced as Crash Bandicoot: Warped or as well-oiled as Spyro, Croc 2 deserves a place on the same platform as your other platform games.
 With a little practice and patience, you'll find that Croc 2 provides plenty of ditzy diversion."
 (Note: In an early review of the PlayStation version, GamePro gave it 4.5/5 for graphics, two 3.5/5 scores for sound and control, and 4/5 for overall fun factor.)
 Next Generation called the same PlayStation version "one of the better 3D platformers [...] if just by a claw."
 In Japan, where the same console version was ported and published by Koei under the name Croc Adventure (クロックアドベンチャー, Kurokku Adobenchā) on 2 September 1999, Famitsu gave it a score of 26 out of 40.

 Suzi Sez of GameZone gave the PC version 7.5 out of 10, calling it "a game you will want to play over and over again just to find things you missed when you last played."
 Alan Lackey of Computer Games Strategy Plus gave the PC version three-and-a-half stars out of five, saying: "With its cute storyline, Croc 2 is an entertaining but fairly unremarkable romp, especially suited for the younger gamer in the family."

 The PlayStation version had sold around 500,000 copies by May 2000.

-Future

-On 12 October 2024, Argonaut Games stated in an X post that they would be up to remastering the game if sales of the first game's remaster were successful.